OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk-introduction.md

    - **Security Guarantees**: AnyTrust chains offer different security levels that might be more suited for specific applications, like gaming and social media.

-   - **Fee Cost**: AnyTrust chains are significantly cheaper than Rollup chains because there's no need to send data to the parent chain, facilitating cheaper transaction fees.
+   - **Fee Cost**: AnyTrust chains are significantly cheaper than Rollup chains because there's no need to send the full transaction data to the parent chain, facilitating cheaper transaction fees.

 ###### Learn more about [ AnyTrust consensus mechanism ]( /inside-arbitrum-nitro/#inside-anytrust )